louisdm31/asynchronous_starts_HO_model/README.md

 The proof, written using the Isabelle proof assistant, is structured as follows:

 - The [HOModel](./HOModel.thy) file contains the basic primitives of our computational model.
-- The [SynchMod](SynchMod.thy) file contains the definition of out algorithm.
+- The [SynchMod](SynchMod.thy) file contains the definition of our algorithm.
 - The [SynchModProof](SynchModProof.thy) file contains the proof or both safety and liveness properties.
-- As the formal definitions in [SynchMod](SynchMod.thy) are, at first glance, quite different from the pseudo-code found in the article, we also provide [PseudoCodeEquiv](PseudoCodeEquiv.thy), which proves the equivalence between the pseudo-code and the formal definition.
+- As the formal definitions in [SynchMod](SynchMod.thy) are, at first glance, quite different from the pseudo-code of the paper, we also provide [PseudoCodeEquiv](PseudoCodeEquiv.thy), which proves the equivalence between both of them.